Gas Station (TypeScript)

 to obtain your fund's balance. -

-Check if the amount that's available to use is less than the minimum amount you want.
+Checks if the amount that's available to use is less than the minimum amount you want.

-- If true,
+- If true, it

-- Obtain the sender's signature
+- obtains the sender's signature (from the funded Account you made)

-- Else, return
+- Else, it returns

 undefined